sematext/logagent-js/README.md

 ```

 Add the logagent-js URL as HTTPS drain for your application logs.
-The URL is a combination has the format https://loggerAppName.herokuapps.com/LOGSENE_TOKEN
+The URL format is https://loggerAppName.herokuapps.com/LOGSENE_TOKEN

 Use following command, using the dynamically given name from "heroku create".